Conal2023/LoveFlowers1.1/README.md

 ### Market Strategy

 To boost LoveFlowers.ie presence on social media, a Facebook page was established.
-E-commerce thries on Facebook by maintaining consistent posts, engaging with isers, conducting polls for feedback, and hosting competitions to attract both new and returning users.
+E-commerce thrives on Facebook by maintaining consistent posts, engaging with users, conducting polls for feedback, and hosting competitions to attract both new and returning users.

 [LoveFlowers.ie Facebook Page](https://www.facebook.com/profile.php?id=61562084902681)